Usage data dashboard and overage calculations

 For example:

-The platform counts one (1) standard export A, one (1) main export B, and two (2) times added the same sub-export C belonging to the main export D as only one (1) export.
-Totally: three (3) exports.
+The platform counts the standard export A and the main export B as two (2) exports, while it counts the sub-export C belonging to the main export D as one (1) export although it is added twice.
+In total: three (3) exports.

 [N different sub-exports belonging to the same main export] = 1